otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-jsdoc-and-postman-documentation-generation.md

-# 08: JSDoc and Postman Documentation
+# 08: JSDoc and Postman Documentation Generation

 **Disclaimer:** The following code snippets **do not** take into account the refactoring task in the `05-relationships.md` file's **formative assessment** section.